 Written in collaboration with Foresters Friendly Society

-Daniella’s drawing is not being submitted into this competition
+Daniella’s drawing is not being submitted to this competition